damianhakert/damianhakert.github.io/_posts/2014-02-14-gitlab-is-now-simple-to-install.md

 Last but not least are the [Omnibus GitLab packages](XXX).
 Creating this package was not easy.
 GitLab has a lot of dependencies which means that native packages would require packaging hunderds of gems.
 To solve this we used [omnibus-ruby] that Chef Inc. uses package Chef.
 Based [omnibus-chef-server](https://github.com/opscode/omnibus-chef-server) we made [omnibus-gitlab](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/README.md) that you can use to create your own package.
 All this so you can finally install GitLab with:

 ```
-apt-get install openssh-server postfix
+apt-get install -y openssh-server postfix
-dpkg -i gitlab-6.5.1.deb
+dpkg -i gitlab_6.6.0-pre.omnibus.d41e404e09c79394ff1938eee01b56345edc6ed9-1.ubuntu.12.04_amd64.deb
 gitlab-ctl reconfigure
 ```

-We're very proud to offer the above options.
+The Omnibus GitLab packages are still in beta and are not for production machines at the moment.
+Like any active project there are still many way to improve the [Chef cookbook](https://gitlab.com/gitlab-org/cookbook-gitlab/issues), the [Packer virtual machines](https://gitlab.com/gitlab-org/gitlab-packer/issues) and [Omnibus gitlab packages](https://gitlab.com/gitlab-org/omnibus-gitlab/issues) so we welcome your help.
 We would like to thank the awesome GitLab community and the [GitLab subscribers](https://www.gitlab.com/subscription/) for their support.
-Like any active project there are still many way to improve the [Chef cookbook](https://gitlab.com/gitlab-org/cookbook-gitlab/issues), the [Packer virtual machines](https://gitlab.com/gitlab-org/gitlab-packer/issues) and [Omnibus gitlab packages](https://gitlab.com/gitlab-org/omnibus-gitlab/issues) so we welcome your help.
-And of couse the all the existing installation options will continue to be available.
+And of couse the all the previous installation options will continue to be available.